 This bill provides follow-through to the 2001 Toxic Mold Protection Act that primarily ordered a study to try to determine what level of mold is harmful to human health.
 That’s not possible with the current technology available is 2019; everyone responds to toxic molds differently because of DNA.

-This Bill now provides that a landlord has no obligation to repair a dilapidation relating to visible mold until the owner has received notice of the mold problem.
-So tell your landlord!
+SB 655 provides that a landlord has no obligation to repair a dilapidation relating to visible mold until the owner/landlord has received notice of the mold problem.
+So email or write to your landlord!
+Keep a copy.
 But first, read the law yourself.